McMaster University: McMaster Model

-Reputation
+Rankings and reputation

 McMaster University has placed in post-secondary school rankings.
-In the 2022 Academic Ranking of World Universities rankings, the university ranked 90th in the world and fourth in Canada.
-The 2023 QS World University Rankings ranked the university 152nd in the world and sixth in Canada.
-The 2023 Times Higher Education World University Rankings placed McMaster 85th in the world, and fourth in Canada.
-In U.S. News & World Report 2022–23 global university rankings, the university placed 138th, and fifth in Canada.
+In the 2024 Academic Ranking of World Universities rankings, the university ranked 101-150th in the world and 4-5th in Canada.
+The 2025 QS World University Rankings ranked the university 173th in the world and 8th in Canada.
+The 2025 Times Higher Education World University Rankings placed McMaster 116th in the world, and 4th in Canada.
+In U.S. News & World Report 2025-26 global university rankings, the university placed 146th, and 4th in Canada.
 In 2011, Newsweek had also ranked McMaster as the 15th top university outside of the United States, and the fourth best university in Canada.
-In Maclean's 2023 rankings, McMaster placed fourth in their Medical-Doctoral university category, and fifth in their reputation survey for Canadian universities.
+In Maclean's 2025 rankings, McMaster placed fourth in their Medical-Doctoral university category, and fifth in their reputation survey for Canadian universities.
 McMaster was ranked in spite of having opted out from participation in Maclean's graduate survey since 2006.

 McMaster also placed in a number of rankings that evaluated the employment prospects of graduates.
 In QS's 2022 graduate employability ranking, the university ranked 81st in the world, and fourth in Canada.
 In the Times Higher Education's 2022 global employability ranking, McMaster placed 81st in the world, and fifth in Canada.
 In an employability survey published by the New York Times in October 2011, when CEOs and chairmen were asked to select the top universities which they recruited from, McMaster placed 61st in the world, and fourth in Canada.

+As of 2024, several of McMaster's health science areas rank in the Top 5 in Canada and Top 100 globally, including Clinical Medicine (2nd in Canada and 17th globally) and Endocrinology and Metabolism (2nd in Canada and 36th globally).